 - Preheat the oven to 180C.

-- Sift the flour and cocoa powder in a deep-bottomed bowl.1 cup (or) 155 gms Plain Flour (Self Raising Flour), ⅓ cup (or) 40 gms Cocoa Powder
+- Sift the flour and cocoa powder in a deep-bottomed bowl.1 cup (or) 155 gms Plain Flour (All Purpose Flour), ⅓ cup (or) 40 gms Cocoa Powder

 - Add the baking powder and salt.
 Stir until well combined.1 Teaspoon Baking Powder, Salt